African Dwarf Frogs Care Guide

 Your African Dwarf Frog tadpole will have hind legs within two weeks and front legs by three weeks of age.
 They complete their metamorphosis, losing their tails completely, at 1 month of age.
 At this stage they should be eating adult food; blood worms, brine shrimp worms, and mosquito larvae should all be accepted.

-Currently your African Dwarf frogs are about 2 cm long and can be allowed to grow until they are large enough to be safely introduced into the aquarium!
+Currently your African Dwarf frogs are about 2 cm long and can be allowed to grow until theybare large enough to be safely introduced into the aquarium!

 Are African Dwarf Frogs easy to care for?

 They are easy to care for and good for a beginner frog keeper.
-These frogs are peaceful little amphibians.
-They are very common because they are not difficult to be maintained.
+They are calm small amphibians.
+They are easily found because they are not difficult to be maintained.
 Just make sure to provide them with very suitable environments like we already shared, then they will stay healthy and beautiful.

 Tank mates for African Dwarf Frogs?

 To provide adequate care for your African dwarf frogs it is important to select the appropriate tank mates for your frogs to avoid them being eaten or bullied by bigger tank mates.
 The best tank mates for these frogs are other African Dwarf frogs.
 They are very friendly and do well in groups of three or 4.
 However, you do not have to stick to their own kind always.

 There are other good tank mates that can live in harmony with your African dwarf frogs.
 Some good examples are: